neurocom/street-fighter/adrs/api-gateway.md

 ## Pros:

 - The API Gateway can abstract and encapsulate our internal APIs offering a single API and implementing a software architectural pattern called *API composition*.
 The client applications essentially interface one single service API and can execute a single call to the API Gateway, which would then route the request to all the appropriate services and return the response. (workflow, avoids tight coupling)
 - Consolidate all security aspects of the system in one single place.
-Also performance benefits due to perhaps implementing SSL termination, and avoiding the overhead of authenticating each request with each service ( security, performance)
+Also, performance benefits due to perhaps implementing SSL termination, and avoiding the overhead of authenticating each request with each service ( security, performance)
 - Improved monitoring since all requests and traffic are handled by API Gateway enhancing our system's observability and traceability capabilities (observability)
 - Protocol translation both for requests handled internally, but also for services exposed externally (e.g. consumption of analytics reports) so as to be flexible to integrate with other systems that may bring us additional revenue. (interoperability)